jyhong836/jyhong.gitlab.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- "Trustworthy Machine Learning"
+- "Privacy"
 - "Federated Learning"
-- "Privacy"
-- "Manifold Learning"
+# - "Manifold Learning"

 # Education to show in About widget
 education: